 FINAL OFFER ARBITRATION Final offer arbitration, used in the sport of “baseball” occurs when the plaintiff and the defendant each separately submit a “final offer” to the arbitrator.
 The arbitrator then chooses an appropriate settlement between the offer or the demand presented based upon the arguements heard.

 MEDIATION AND ARBITRATION: Med-Arb combines aspects of both mediation and arbitration.
 It offers both parties the ability to participate in a mediation, having agreed in advance that if they unable to reach a settlement, the process will then shift to an arbitration.
-The neutral can then serve as both mediator and arbitrator in an "integrated" process, acting to facilitate negotiations and also making binding decisions on stalemated issues along the way in a "separate" process will attempt to achieve a mediated settlement before changing roles" to decide any unresolved issues or enforce previously agreed contract points.
+The neutral can then serve as both mediator and arbitrator in an “integrated” process.
+As acting to facilitate negotiations and also making binding decisions on stalemated issues along the way in a “separate” process will attempt to achieve a mediated settlement before changing roles”, And, to decide any unresolved issues or enforce previously agreed contract points.
 If for some reason, mediation does not produce a complete settlement, then arbitration is the next step in this dispute resolution process.
 The same mediator who by now is very familiar with both parties interests and positions, will decide the case on its merits.
 Some clients feel that this process effectively serves a two fold purpose and provides them with two bites of the apple.
 It also educates the arbitrator thoroughly on all of the issues which provides for a clearer solution in the event that a complete agreement is not reached.

-LITIGATION This is our least utilized option as the parties have minimal control over the process or its ultimate outcome, but sometimes in very rare cases it is a necessity or the most desirable option: The court retains ultimate authority, interpreting and applying the rules of civil litigation and the parties have very limited options.
-The court sets discovery deadlines, conference dates and trial dates The neutral decision-maker is determined by the court The rules of trial practice and evidence in the presentation of the case must be followed Parties are bound to the facts found and decisions made by judge and jury, subject to limited right of appeal only narrow forms of remedies are available--an award of money damages or limited injunctive relief Arbitration When mediation is not appropriate, arbitration is an excellent method to keep your case out of the clogged court system.
+LITIGATION This is our least utilized option as the parties have minimal control over the process or its ultimate outcome, but sometimes in very rare cases it is a necessity or the most desirable option.
+The court retains ultimate authority, interpreting and applying the rules of civil litigation and the parties have very limited options.
+The court sets discovery deadlines, conference dates and trial dates.
+The neutral decision-maker is determined by the court The rules of trial practice and evidence in the presentation of the case must be followed Parties are bound to the facts found and decisions made by judge and jury, subject to limited right of appeal only narrow forms of remedies are available–an award of money damages or limited injunctive relief Arbitration When mediation is not appropriate, arbitration is an excellent method to keep your case out of the clogged court system.
 Arbitration is a process whereby a neutral party, sometimes referred to as a private judge, is responsible for deciding the outcome of a legal case, outside the costs and confines of a courtroom.
 Because arbitration is a much quicker and less expensive process that normal litigation, it is one of the fastest growing areas of dispute resolution.
-It can be utilized in all types of legal cases such as commercial, employment, housing, discrimination, and family disputes.
+It is utilized in all types of legal cases such as commercial, employment, housing, discrimination, and family disputes.

 Training is a critical component for every organization and every person.
 It is part of our educational process that we value highly and that provides long lasting and effective resolution to disputes.
 Alternative Law is a strategic asset which can unify your organization, agency, department, vendors, and staff.
-We provide expert on site personnel and diversity training, conflict systems design, dispute prevention plans, negotiations and mediation trainings to enhance your organizational development, satisfaction and retention.
-Alternative Law's services can be included as a preventative measure in contracts, as a workplace and cultural training tool, or as a stage in the problem solving and identification process.
+We provide expert on site personnel and diversity training, conflict systems design, dispute prevention plans, negotiations and mediation trainings.
+They enhance your organizational development, satisfaction and retention.
+Alternative Law’s services can be included as a preventative measure in contracts, as a workplace and cultural training tool, or as a stage in the problem solving and identification process.
 It can also be used during litigation as part of your settlement proceedings or at any phase, prior to a judge making the decision for you.
 Even lawyers and government officials can agree on some facts of life.
 In an adversarial process, certain legal cases can just waste time, money, and every other valuable resource.
 There are alternatives.